Zazie: From 1995: Success

 In 1995, she released her second album Zen, which was co-written by and co-produced with Vincent-Marie Bouvot.
 The album produced the singles "Zen" and "Homme sweet homme".
-Her 1996 single "Un point c'est toi" from the same album was discussed on Canada's MuchMusic TV program Too Much 4 Much due to its controversial content.
+Her 1996 single "Un point c'est toi" from the same album was discussed on Canada's MuchMusic TV program Too Much 4 Much because of its controversial content.
 Ultimately, the discussion panel deemed the video okay for audiences.
 In the video, a group of four smitten women, including Zazie, follow a pair of men down to a lake.
 There, the two men strip off their clothes and swim in the water.
 Zazie fantasizes about undressing one of the men and kissing him.
 However, her fantasies are spoiled as the two men kiss each other.

 In 1997, Pascal Obispo and Zazie released the single "Les meilleurs ennemis".

 Her 1998 album Made in Love was co-produced by Ali Staton, Pierre Jaconelli, and herself.
 The album photos were taken by fashion designer Jean-Baptiste Mondino.
 The songs "Ça fait mal et ça fait rien", "Tous des anges", and "Tout le monde" were released as singles.
 This album was followed by a live album, Made in Live, the next year.
 In 1999 she also wrote a song for Jane Birkin.

 In 2001, Zazie teamed up with Axel Bauer on the single "À ma place".
 It was her most successful single in France, reaching number four on the French charts.

 Zazie once again addressed homosexuality on her 2002 single "Adam et Yves" from her 2001 album La Zizanie.
 This album was produced solely by Pierre Jaconelli.
 Other singles included "Rue de la paix" and "Danse avec les loops".
 In 2003, she released another live album, Ze Live.

 Her 2004 album Rodéo was co-produced with Jean-Pierre Pilot and Philippe Paradis.
 The video for the single "Excuse-moi" features Zazie playing the role of an Indian woman who leaves her cheating husband.
 She followed this album up with a live album, Rodéo Tour in 2006.

 Her sixth album, Totem, was released in February 2007.
 Like her previous album, it was co-produced with Jean-Pierre Pilot and Philippe Paradis.
 The "Totem Tour" began on 1 July.